Jhul4724/jhul4724.github.io/README.md

 1. **Explore Our Spectrum:**
    - Navigate through the diverse range of services offered by Innova Tech, from custom PC builds to advanced IT solutions.
 2. **Consultation Services:**
-   - Reach out via email at hujulien123@gmail.com or connect on LinkedIn [Julien Hu](https://www.linkedin.com/in/julienhu/) for personalized consultations and inquiries.
+   - Reach out via email at info@innovatechpc.ca or connect on LinkedIn [Julien Hu](https://www.linkedin.com/in/julienhu/) for personalized consultations and inquiries.
 3. **Direct Line:**
    - For direct inquiries and discussions about your technological needs, give us a call at 438-929-5064.